Blake Harper

-Blake Harper is an American college basketball player for the Creighton Bluejays of the Big East Conference.
-He previously played for the Howard Bison.
+Blake Harper (born September 30, 2005) is an American college basketball player for the VCU Rams of the Atlantic 10 Conference.
+He previously played for the Creighton Bluejays and the Howard Bison.

 Career

 Harper attended Gonzaga College High School in Washington, D.C.
 He committed to play college basketball at Howard University over offers from Fordham and Radford.
 Despite being an unranked recruit, Harper made an immediate impact as a true freshman.
 In his first season at Howard, he led the Bison in scoring and rebounding.
 In a game against Virginia Lynchburg, he recorded a triple-double, totaling 30 points, 13 rebounds, and 10 assists.
 At the conclusion of the regular season, Harper was named the MEAC Player of the Year and Rookie of the Year.

 On April 27, 2025, Harper announced his decision to transfer to Creighton University to play for the Creighton Bluejays.